amansinghbisht029/Chat-Application/README.md

 # Socket-Programming
-A simple chat application using Java Socket Programming
+A simple chat application using Socket Programming in Java to implement client/server model.